Specific Requirements for Canada, Phases I & II

 CS-03 Part #

-The procedures for recognition of foreign certification bodies (U.S. CABs) can be accessed at the Industry Canada (IC) web site.
+The procedures for recognition of foreign certification bodies (U.S. CABs) can be accessed at the Innovation, Science and Economic Development Canada (ISED) web site.
 The documents CB-01 (October 2011), CB-02 (October 2011), RSP-100 specify the requirements for certification bodies, recognition criteria and administrative requirements, and certification procedures may be found here.
 The Technical Regulations for radio apparatus for which Canada will accept equipment certifications from recognized CABs are listed under item 1 of the Phase II section of Annex I.